Dr. Ryan Stewart, DO

 • Previous pelvic surgery

-• Dietary modifications — reducing caffeine, alcohol, and other bladder irritants
+• Dietary changes: reducing caffeine, alcohol, and other bladder irritants can make a real difference.

 ← Learn more about Urinary Incontinence